Free download: I put together a brief body transformation guide here with videos, primarily for weight loss. You can Click here to download it.

-How in The Hell Can Celebrities Gain so Much Weight, so Fast?
+How On Earth Can Celebrities Gain so Much Weight, so Fast?

 When we see an actor who is normally not that big become big for a new role, people get curious.
 I mean, was he on steroids?
 Was he working out 8 hours a day?
 Was he eating McDonald’s to get in all those calories?